 Note: If the “Homepage title” field remains empty, the name of your Shopify store will be used as the title of your homepage.

-A window that contains a “Page title” field, a “Meta description” field, and a “URL and handle” field will appear.
+A section that contains a “Page title” field, a “Meta description” field, and a “URL and handle” field will appear.
 Enter your new page title in the “Page title” field.

 Homepage title tag

-Patagonia's title tag, on the other hand, makes it clear that Patagonia is a brand that offers “Outdoor Clothing & Gear”.
+On the other hand, Patagonia's title tag highlights that Patagonia is a brand that offers “Outdoor Clothing & Gear.”
 No benefits are highlighted.

 Both title tags contain the names of the brands.
 Both are simple and convey a clear message.